kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 Shorten your sentence if you see two or more lines on your computer.

-Shorten your sentence if you see three or more lines on your notebook.
+Shorten your sentence if you see three or more lines in your notebook.

 Short sentences have three to seven words.